Emmotes/ic_spoilers/docs/season_6.md

         "effect_string": "hero_dps_mult_percent_lifelong_enemies,10"
     }],
     "requirements": "",
-    "description": {"desc": "Zorbu's damage is increased by an amount equal to $(amount)% of his base Know Your Enemy buffs."}, "id": 1695,
+    "description": {"desc": "Zorbu's damage is increased by an amount equal to $(amount)% of the sum of his base Know Your Enemy buffs."}, "id": 1695,
     "flavour_text": "",
     "graphic_id": 5892,